anhthi-deep-dive/FE_reactjs/docs/2. Hooks/5. useEffect/_useEffect.md

 # useEffect

-useEffect is a React Hook that lets you `synchronize a component with an external system`
+useEffect is a React Hook that lets you `synchronize a component with an external system`.
+The useEffect `runs after the browser repaint` the screen

 ```
   useEffect(() => {